ajfoul/MOD-t/firmware/README.md

 5. Remove/Delete the file under /tmp/firmware_modt_override.dfu

 \** Please follow step 5 or the printer will printer utility will never alert you about updated firmware in the future.\*\*

+**Note:** The default on Mac OS X is to have folders like /tmp hidden.
+You can open the folder in a Finder window by launching Terminal.app (located in Applications/Utilities) and typing:

+`open /tmp`